Chencharl/vigilant-funicular/README.md

 # Deep Learning - AG News Classification with LoRA
 ## 🚀 Project Overview

-This project is a competition from Kaggle, we used the RoBERTa-base model with Low-Rank Adaptation (LoRA) on the AG News dataset. \
-The goal is to achieve a classification accuracy of over 80% on the test set while keeping trainable parameters under 1 million.\
-The model is trained using PyTorch and the HuggingFace Trainer API, incorporating LoRA adapters, AdamW optimizer, and optional learning rate scheduling for efficient fine-tuning.
+This project is a competition from Kaggle.
+We used the RoBERTa-base model with Low-Rank Adaptation (LoRA) on the AG News dataset.
+The goal is to achieve a classification accuracy of over 80% on the test set while keeping trainable parameters under 1 million.
+The model is trained using PyTorch and the HuggingFace Trainer API.

 ---